wvezey/feathers-waterline/README.md

 A database adapter for the [Waterline ORM](https://github.com/balderdashy/waterline), the ORM used by [SailsJS](http://sailsjs.org/).
 For detailed Waterline documentation, see the [waterline-docs repository](https://github.com/balderdashy/waterline-docs).
 Currently Waterline supports the following data stores:

 NOTE: Work In Progress.
-This fork intends to provide some aggregate function support not found in feathers-waterline-aggregate.
+This fork intends to provide some aggregate function support not found in feathers-waterline.

 - [PostgreSQL](https://github.com/balderdashy/sails-postgresql) - *0.9+ compatible*
 - [MySQL](https://github.com/balderdashy/sails-mysql) - *0.9+ compatible*